dokku/dokku/README.md

 config:unset <app> KEY1 [KEY2 ...] - unset one or more config vars
 ```

+The variables are by default available only at run time, i.e. not when the application is being built/compiled.
+However there are [plugins](https://github.com/progrium/dokku/wiki/Plugins#dokku-features) that can change that.

 ## TLS/SPDY support

 Dokku provides easy TLS/SPDY support out of the box.
 This can be done app-by-app or for all subdomains at once.
 Note that whenever TLS support is enabled SPDY is also enabled.